-There is currently 0.8 GW of solar PV capacity connected in the South Wales licence area. and 0.6 GW of onshore wind capacity.
-Most of this renewable capacity is in the form of large-scale solar and wind farms.
+There is currently 0.8 GW of solar PV capacity connected in the South Wales licence area, and 0.6 GW of onshore wind capacity.
+Most of this renewable capacity is in the form of large-scale solar arrays and wind farms.

-Deployment in South Wales has stagnated in recent years, due to some market uncertainty after the reduction in government subsidies.
+Solar deployment in South Wales has stagnated in recent years, due to some market uncertainty after the reduction in government subsidies.

-However, new business models for solar are becoming viable across the UK, which is shown in the pipeline of prospective new sites seen.
+However, new business models are becoming viable across the UK, which is shown in the pipeline of prospective new sites seen.
 The cost of deploying solar has also reduced dramatically over the last decade.

-Under the highest DFES scenarios, the South Wales licence area hosts over 4.5 GW of solar PV capacity by 2050.
+Under the highest DFES scenarios, the South Wales licence area hosts over 4.3 GW of solar PV capacity by 2050.

-High wind speeds and a supportive policy framework have resulted in the South Wales licence area having the highest baseline onshore wind capacity across NG's network.
+High wind speeds and a supportive policy framework have resulted in the South Wales licence area having the highest baseline onshore wind capacity across NGED's network.

-A pipeline of around 900 MW of onshore wind capacity suggests that South Wales will continue to be a hub for distributed onshore wind development over the coming decades.
+A pipeline of around 1.8 GW of wind capacity suggests that South Wales will also continue to be a hub for distributed onshore wind development over the coming decades.

-Under the Consumer Transformation scenario, onshore wind capacity reaches 2.7 GW by 2050.
+Under the Consumer Transformation scenario, total wind capacity reaches 3.1 GW by 2050.